aduffy70/LabNotes/_posts/2018/2018-02-26-Electroporating-turkey-primary-hepatocytes-Second-try.md

 | 2 | 400 | 950 | 10 |
 | 3 | 400 | 950 | 20 |

+## Results

+Only a few (5 or less per well) cells expressed the vector, even at the highest concentration.
+We were expecting the 10ug level on this run to be comparable to the 10ug level on the previous run and it was much lower so something clearly went wrong.
+We only had a few ug of the vector we had been using so we mixed it with another tube Sean found.
+We think it is the same vector, but perhaps it was not stored properly and is degraded.
+We need to get more of the original vector and retry this experiment.

 [image1]: {{site.image_path}}Electroporation_Sample_8_normal_view.jpg
 [image2]: {{site.image_path}}Electroporation_Sample_8_GFP_view.jpg